1098-T Tax Form Information

 The 1098-T form will supply you with information to help determine whether you are eligible for tax credits.
 Receiving the 1098-T form does not guarantee tax credit eligibility.
 The IRS Publication 970 provides detailed information about the American Opportunity Credit (formerly Hope Scholarship) and Lifetime Learning Credit.

-1098-T forms for calendar year 2021 are available by January 31, 2021.
+1098-T forms for calendar year 2022 will be mailed out by January 31, 2023.
 Instructions on how to access your 1098-T are sent to your NECC email account.
 You can also view instructions below.

 How to Access Your 1098-T